zuozhenggh/learning-library/oci-library/L100-LAB/File_Storage_Service/FSS_HOL.md

 2. You can see the correct mount commands for your file system by clicking on the file system you just created:
 ![]( img/fs1.png)

-3. Then click on the sotrage link
+3. Then click on the storage link:
 ![]( img/fs2.png)

 4. Now you can click on the **Mount Commands** button to get the literal commands you need to run in a terminal window on your compute instance: